Crafty plans don't always work

 The piece centres on the character, Mrs Magooty who is a crafty old bird and the esteemed president of the guild.
 The audience are there to hear one of her infamous talks about her crafting life.

 Through various twists and turns we are led on a story which explores growing older, loneliness, social connections and creativity.
-It will be funny, occasionally poignant and ultimately a
+It will be funny, occasionally poignant and ultimately a celebration of making.

 So with a wing and a prayer it was sent off through the email ether.
 Three months later... computer says no. There's lots of reasons why it didn't get funded, which I'll happily share over a cup of tea one day, but what was clear from CS's feedback was if we wanted to find suitable platforms for acknowledging, celebrating and sharing stories from the amateur craft world, this route wasn't, at present, going to work.